gilbertordx/rhcp-chatbot/FEATURES.md

 ## Natural Language Understanding

-The chatbot uses a corpus-based approach to understand user intents and provide relevant responses.
+The chatbot currently uses a corpus-based approach with a simple classifier (Logistic Regression) to understand user intents and perform basic entity recognition.
 The system is trained on various RHCP-related topics including:

+- Band Information
+- Music Catalog
+- Interactive Features

+**Current Capabilities:**

+- Intent classification based on trained utterances.
+- Basic entity extraction via dictionary lookup for known members, albums, and songs.
+- Simple response generation using corpus answers and basic static data retrieval.
+- Confidence thresholding to handle low-confidence classifications.

+**Planned Enhancements:**

+- Refined entity extraction using more advanced techniques.
+- More dynamic and context-aware response generation.
+- Potential exploration of different NLU models or libraries for improved accuracy and out-of-scope handling.

 ### Band Information
 - Current band members